tylerburleigh/nutritionR/README.md

 # Using `nutritionR` for recipes

-You can use `nutritionR` it to lookup nutrition info for recipes.
+You can use `nutritionR` to lookup nutrition info for recipes.

 For example, this is one of my favorite simple curry recipes: